Azure-Samples/iot-edge-opc-plc/README.md

 - Silver - [NonExclusiveLevelAlarmType](https://reference.opcfoundation.org/v104/Core/ObjectTypes/NonExclusiveLevelAlarmType/)
 - OnlineState - [DialogConditionType](https://reference.opcfoundation.org/v104/Core/ObjectTypes/DialogConditionType/)

 All these alarms will update on a regular interval.
-It is also possible to _Acknowledge_, _Confirm_ and and add _Comment_ to them.
+It is also possible to _Acknowledge_, _Confirm_ and add _Comment_ to them.

 This simulation also emits two types of system events: [_SystemEventType_](https://reference.opcfoundation.org/v104/Core/ObjectTypes/SystemEventType/)